haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Casting Time: 1 action
 Range: 120 feet
-Components: V, S, M (a drop of molasses) Duration: Concentration, up to 1 minute Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 180
+Components: V, S, M (a drop of molasses) Duration: Concentration, up to 1 minute

 You alter time around up to six creatures of your choice in a 40-­‐‑foot cube within range.
 Each target must succeed on a Wisdom saving throw or be affected by this spell for the duration.
 An affected target’s speed is halved, it takes a −2 penalty to AC and Dexterity saving throws, and it can’t use reactions.
 On its turn, it can use either an action or a bonus action, not both.
 Regardless of the creature’s abilities or magic items, it can’t make more than one melee or ranged attack during its turn.